 (a) Activities performed on behalf of an eligible individual residing in an institution are not billable for medicaid TCM reimbursement except for the last one hundred eighty consecutive days of residence when the activities are related to moving the eligible individual from an institution to a non-institutional community setting.

-(b) Emergency response systems as described in paragraph (Q) of rule 5123:2-1-11 of the Administrative Code.
+(b) Emergency response systems as described in paragraph (G) of rule 5123-4-02 of the Administrative Code.
 This does not preclude those activities covered in paragraph (D)(1) of this rule when responding to an emergency and provided by a certified or registered service and support administrator.

 (c) Conducting investigations of abuse, neglect, unusual incidents, or major unusual incidents.

-(e) Services provided to individuals who have been determined to not have mental retardation or another developmental disability according to section 5126.01 of the Revised Code, except for individuals eligible for coverage of TCM services pursuant to paragraph (C)(1)(a) of this rule.
+(e) Services provided to individuals who have been determined to not have a developmental disability according to section 5126.01 of the Revised Code, except for individuals eligible for coverage of TCM services pursuant to paragraph (C)(1)(a) of this rule.

 (f) Payment or coverage for establishing budgets for services outside of the scope of individual assessment and care planning.